danknights/mwas/README.md

 #### 1. [Installing MWAS](http://rpubs.com/hwangtiger/install_mwas)

-Click the above link (section title) for detailed information.
+Click the above link (section title) for more details.

 * Use the following command to set `MWAS_DIR` in the Terminal (or an equivalent command window; `/MWAS_directory` should be your actual directory):
 `echo "export MWAS_DIR=$HOME/MWAS_directory" >> ~/.bash_profile`